 Emerging strategies for the activity assay and inhibitor screening of alpha-glucosidase

-The high incidence of diabetes mellitus has caused widespread concern around the world, which has quickly become one of the most prevalent and costly chronic diseases.
+The high incidence of diabetes mellitus has caused widespread concern around the world, and has quickly become one of the most prevalent and costly chronic diseases.
 Alpha-glucosidase has been considered as the main target enzyme in the prevention and treatment of type 2 diabetes, and the inhibition of alpha-glucosidase activity can control postprandial blood glucose levels of diabetics and keep blood glucose levels normal.
 However, most of the current antidiabetic drugs in the clinic have many side effects.
-Recently, the screening of alpha-glucosidase inhibitor with excellent activity and less side effect from natural products has become prosperous, which also proposes more requirements and challenges for the approaches of alpha-glucosidase inhibitor (AGI) screening because of the trace level of active compounds in natural products, large-scale sample screening, and complex matrix of natural products.
-In this review, we comprehensively summarized the available strategies for the assay of alpha-glucosidase activity and the AGI screening for the first time, including classic strategies derived high throughput screening methods (e.g. capillary electrophoresis strategies, HPLC/LC-MS strategies), emerging sensing strategies (e.g. colorimetric sensing, fluorescence sensing, electrochemical sensing, and surface plasmon resonance sensing) and other strategies.
-In the end, the future opportunities and challenges in future research are tentatively proposed.
+Recently, the screening of alpha-glucosidase inhibitors, from natural products, with excellent activity and less side effects has been successfully achieved, which also proposes more requirements and challenges for the approaches of alpha-glucosidase inhibitor (AGI) screening because of the trace level of active compounds in natural products, large-scale sample screening, and complex matrix of natural products.
+In this review, we comprehensively summarized the available strategies for the assay of alpha-glucosidase activity and AGI screening for the first time, including classic strategies such as high throughput screening methods (e.g. capillary electrophoresis strategies, HPLC/LC-MS strategies), emerging sensing strategies (e.g. colorimetric sensing, fluorescence sensing, electrochemical sensing, and surface plasmon resonance sensing) and other strategies.
+Finally, future opportunities and challenges in future research are tentatively proposed.